 |Car insurance company||Bankrate score||AM Best||J.D.
 Power Claim Satisfaction||Average annual premium for minimum coverage||Average annual premium for full coverage|

 Rates by credit score

 Both USAA and AAA take driver credit scores into consideration, where permitted, in setting auto insurance premiums.
 Insurers considering these scores believe they indicate a greater likelihood of timely premium payments while a low score may indicate that someone is more prone to risky behavior.
-While most states permit use of credit scores by auto insurers, some, including California, Hawaii and Massachusetts, impose certain restrictions upon this use.
+While most states permit use of credit scores by auto insurers, some, including California, Hawaii, Massachusetts and Michigan, impose certain restrictions upon this use.
 The table below includes the 2021 averages rates from Quadrant Information Services for drivers based on credit score.
 USAA’s average rates still tend to come in lower than AAA.

 |Car insurance company||Poor||Average||Good||Excellent|